 Veneer: The most common and the least expensive style of board construction is where multiple thin sheets, referred to as veneer, are glued together and stacked on top of each other.
 Then they are pressed into the shape of the board.
 The number of veneers that are used is going to differ depending on the styling and maker of the board.
 However, it is generally thought that the more veneers the board has, the stiffer and less flexible it will be.

 Bamboo: Some boards are constructed using bamboo laminates.
-In this process a sheet of bamboo is put in between fiberglass or some other composite material.
-The result is a board that is medium to light weight and that has medium flex.
+In this process, a sheet of bamboo is put in between fiberglass or some other composite material.
+The result is a board that is medium to lightweight and has medium flex.

 Carbon fiber: The third style of construction is boards that are made of composite materials, such as carbon fiber.
 These boards are more expensive, but they are extremely lightweight and extremely stiff.
 They are perfect for downhill riders.